DidierRLopes/RecipesProgram/README.md

 ![novaReceitaCategoria](https://user-images.githubusercontent.com/25267873/74103950-41aff300-4b48-11ea-9764-5ba1209d3920.PNG)

-This allows to add both a recipe, and a category.
-I.e. the recipe "Tiramisu" would be within "Desserts" category, for an easy search.
+This allows to add both a recipe, and a category (i.e. the "Tiramisu" recipe would be within "Desserts" category).

 The recipe content would include:
 * Name of the recipe